Powered by WHOOP

 • Internal memos

-Note, it will help to look back on your reflections from last week’s Mission to identify the areas you should prioritize at this stage that will give you the biggest lift this year.
+It will help to look back on your reflections from the last exercise to identify the areas you should prioritize at this stage that will give you the biggest lift this year.
+Start at the top of the funnel and work your way down.

 • Were you falling short on getting enough meetings?

 Not everything can (or needs to) be a priority.
-The key is closing capability gaps on the highest value areas and moving you from left to right on The Purposeful Performance Model on those few.
+The key is closing capability gaps in the highest-value areas and moving you from left to right on The Purposeful Performance Model for that one area until it becomes elite, or even world-class.

 It’s helpful to think about these areas like dominoes—identifying one key domino that can make the subsequent dominoes fall easier and faster.
 A great book that unpacks this concept is The ONE Thing by Gary Keller.

 For example, maybe your outreach isn’t getting responses from executives.
-Perhaps instead of figuring out how to send more emails, you first need to start with developing a stronger point-of-view and sharing the right insights, and this will help your outreach get a higher response rate.
+Perhaps instead of figuring out how to send more emails, you first need to develop a stronger point of view and share the right insights, which will help your outreach achieve a higher response rate.
 You want to always think, “Less, but better.”

-We’ll unpack specific strategies in future learning paths.
-Learning Path I is focused on “getting you in shape” so you can develop a high-performance operating rhythm, and the best way to do that is by upgrading your thinking using frameworks, mental models, design, and systems.
+We’ll unpack specific strategies when it comes to designing a world-class buying experience in future lessons.
+Learning Path 1 is focused on “getting you in shape” so you can develop a high-performance operating rhythm, and the best way to do that is by upgrading your thinking using frameworks, mental models, design, and systems.

-STEP 2: Rate your performance level using The Purposeful Performance Model
+STEP 3: Rate your performance level using The Purposeful Performance Model.

 The goal is to move from left to right in that focus area.
-Let’s use an example:
+Let’s use another example:

 Ask: “What would have to be true in each of these situations to reach that level?”
 Then write out possible scenarios.